khchimi-Othmen/OBP_STB_MS-Branch/README.md

 2. **Pull the Docker image** with the selected tag.
 Replace `<timestamp-tag>` with the desired timestamp-based tag.
 For example, to pull an image created on September 23, 2023, at 18:27:43, you can use the following command:

    To retrieve the Docker image from Docker Hub, use the following command:

-bash
    docker pull khchimiothmen/ms-bank_branch:20230923182743

    This command retrieves the Docker image from Docker Hub.

 3. **Run the Docker container** based on the pulled image.
 This command maps port 8075 from the container to port 8075 on your local machine: